 Head of office and head of department, central south planning, Savills

-Hall was elected a member of the Royal Town Planning Institute in 2002 and joined Savills in 2003.
+Gavin Hall was elected a member of the Royal Town Planning Institute in 2002 and joined Savills in 2003.
 He holds a first-class BSc (Hons) in geography and an MSc in city & regional planning.
-He is currently head of Savills’ Southampton office.
+He is currently head of Savills Southampton office.
 He specialises in complex urban regeneration, waterfront and infrastructure projects for public and private sector clients.
-Hall is results-driven, providing a dynamic, client-focused commercial approach to delivering viable consents that add value to the built environment.
+He is results-driven, providing a dynamic, client-focused commercial approach to delivering viable consents that add value to the built environment.
 He is chairman of the Hampshire chamber planning and transport committee, is a member of Business South and is a representative for Savills on the Solent LEP.
+Gavin has become an advocate for the recognition of the Central South in order to enable levelling up of the region with other parts of the UK.

 Managing Director, Omega-Re